Benjamin Woodward: Life

-Woodward was born in Tullamore, County Offaly, Ireland.
+Woodward was born in Tullamore, County Offaly, Ireland on 16 November 1816.
+He was the seventh child of Mary (died 1824) and Captain Charles Woodward (1781–1864), formerly of the Royal Meath Militia.
 He trained as an engineer but developed an interest in medieval architecture, producing measured drawings of Holy Cross Abbey in County Tipperary.
 These drawings were exhibited at the RIBA in London in 1846.

 The same year he joined the office of Sir Thomas Deane and became a partner in 1851 along with Deane's son, Thomas Newenham Deane.
 It seems that Deane looked after business matters, and left the design work to Woodward.